The roles and responsibilities of a facilities manager (FM) are evolving, especially now that we’re in a post-pandemic workplace.

 If you are in the space or looking to enter, it will be helpful to consider extra credentials and ongoing education.
 This is as well as other tools to help you develop a more well-rounded base of skills.

-The primary roles and responsibilities of a facilities manager have always been to keep teams happy, and to ensure building and workspaces are safe and efficient.
+The primary roles and responsibilities of a facilities manager have always been to keep teams happy.
+Also, to ensure building and workspaces are safe and efficient.
 And in today’s office, their work is becoming increasingly critical to the overall success of their organizations.

 Indeed, facility management tasks today are much more complex, thanks to new ways of working.
 Thankfully, IWMS has evolved to make facility management streamlined and effective, even in this hybrid, post-pandemic space.